 Number of Entity Members/Section Executive Committee Members: 11 Number of Section Members: As of September 1, 2023.
 Note: The Section Membership year runs on the calendar year. n/a Number of Applicants for FY24 Positions: October 1, 2023 - September 30, 2024 2 Do you have vacant positions for the coming year, FY24?
-No FY23 Budgeted Direct Expenses: As of September 30, 2023.
+No FY23 Budgeted Direct Expenses: Click on ton hand to anten toxt As of September 30, 2023.
 For Sections, this does not include the Per-Member-Charge.
 Click or tap here to enter text.
-FY23 Indirect Expenses: All entities other than Sections Click or tap here to enter text.